-Students who currently attend College Misericordia and who wish to transfer into the Physical Therapy major will be evaluated by the Physical Therapy Admissions Committee.
+Students who currently attend College Misericordia and who wish to transfer into the Physical Therapy professional program will be evaluated by the Physical Therapy Admissions Committee, along with external transfer applicants.
 Admission to the Physical Therapy major is not guaranteed, and is on a space-available basis.